- News & Events

 the creation and study of a new user interaction technique

 The point is, it’s a project representing a high degree of proficiency.

-IAT 499 will be offered in Spring 2021, with a cap of 20 students.
-You must apply with a proposal that is due in the fall; only the best will get admitted.
+IAT 499 will be offered in Fall 2021, with a cap of 20 students.
+You must apply with a proposal that is due July 2 at noon; only the best will be admitted.
 The course is aimed at senior IAT students, and the prerequisite is 90 units complete, including 18 upper division IAT units, plus IAT 309W.

 The course is worth 6 credits so more work is expected, but now is the time to dive deep into a project!
 You can work as an individual or in a small team.